NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/MeasurementPanel/README.md

 ## Approach and Plan

-1) Finish the PR review,
+1) Finish the PR review

-2) Get feedback on the result.
+2) Get feedback on the result

 ## Progress and Next Steps